Judith Ogilvie, Ph.D.

 Labs and Facilities

 Research projects in Ogilvie's lab include the opportunity to study an animal model of human disease using a variety of morphological, cellular, and molecular techniques.
-Students interested in cell biology, neurobiology, development, or vision should talk with her about current research opportunities in my laboratory.
+Students interested in cell biology, neurobiology, development, or vision should talk with her about current research opportunities.

 Publications and Media Placements